UUID Generator

 About This Tool

-You can generate a single UUID or bulk-generate 5, 10, 50, or 100 at once.
-Every UUID can be copied individually, or you can copy all or download the list as a text file.
-The Validate section lets you paste any string to check whether it is a valid UUID and which version it is.
+Generate a single UUID or bulk-generate 5, 10, 50, or 100 at once.
+Copy individually, copy all, or download the list as a text file.
+The Validate section lets you paste any string to check validity and detect the version.
 For v7 UUIDs, the embedded timestamp is extracted and displayed.

-All generation uses the Web Crypto API and happens entirely client-side.
+All generation uses the Web Crypto API and runs entirely client-side.
 No UUIDs are sent to or stored on any server.
+For content-derived identifiers, see our Hash Generator or Password Generator.

 How to Use